Dpope32/Frosting/README.md

   <div style="padding: 10px 10px;"><a href="https://deedaw.cc/pages/privacy.html" style="text-decoration: none;">Privacy Policy</a></div>
 </div>

-### A feature-rich personal management app built with React Native and Expo, designed to help you manage your life with style.
+Kaiba - Nexus is a free, feature-rich personal management app built with to organize your life, designed local first.
 - **Sync Engine**: Seamlessly synchronize your data across all your devices with our powerful sync engine.
 Only available to premium users.
 - **Offline Capability**: Built with a local-first approach, the app works fully offline.
 It pulls the latest information on startup and saves all your data when closed
 - **Customizable Sync**: You have complete control over what data gets synchronized.
 Choose exactly which modules to sync across your devices